Disclaimer: 2018 GRESB Public Disclosure Reference Guide

 Long-term reduction targets of environmental resources: A measurable target that projects three or more years into the future, to reduce any of energy or water consumption, GHG emissions, waste to landfill, or similar environmental resources.

-Policy: Defines an organizational commitment, direction or intention as formally adopted by the organization.
+Policy: Defines a commitment, direction or intention as formally adopted by the entity.

 Portfolio data Coverage: Information about the part of the portfolio for which the Energy/Water/GHG/Waste data is disclosed.
 This can be a percentage of floor area or number of assets covered, or a description (e.g., only consumption data from common areas is disclosed, or the consumption data relates to all directly managed assets).